 The key to success in projects of this nature is in careful moderating – we spend a huge amount of time monitoring responses and responding, both to probe and explore views further, but also to demonstrate to participants that they are being listened to, and to encourage them to continue with the tasks and uploads.

-Being such a simple and intuitive platform, that feels so familiar to users, it often creates its own momentum, with users going on something of a journey of self-discovery and sharing thoughts and views they were previously unaware of.
+Being such a simple and intuitive platform, that feels so familiar to users, it often creates its own momentum, with participants going on something of a journey of self-discovery and sharing thoughts and views they were previously unaware of.